How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Recovery: Where 4-Day Training Is Won or Lost

 The hidden trap of 4-day training is treating rest days as empty space.
 They are not empty.
 They are load-bearing walls.
+Remove them, and the little training house starts making suspicious noises.

 Rest days should be rest days